EliahKagan/algorithms-suggestions/theory-notes.md

 ### Reverse traversal of a singly-linked list using recursion or a stack data structure is effectively building the list (or part of it) in reverse.

-One way to traverse a singly-linked list in reverse is to recurse to the node where you wish to start, and then visit the precending nodes in &rdquo;postorder,&rdquo; i.e., while retreating.
+One way to traverse a singly-linked list in reverse is to recurse to the node where you wish to start, and then visit the preceding nodes in &rdquo;postorder,&rdquo; i.e., while retreating.

-With recursion in most languages, this is only safe if the porton of the list being used is short; otherwise it may overflow the call stack.
+With recursion in most languages, this is only safe if the portion of the list being used is short; otherwise it may overflow the call stack.
 But using a stack data structure instead of the call stack lifts this restriction.

 If that stack data structure is itself a singly linked list, then the portion of the list being traversed backwards is built up at the head to produce a reversed list corresponding to part or all of the original list.
 This is what the common iterative algorithm to reverse a singly linked list does.